-Bar-type clasp assembly
+Bar-type clasp assembly:

 A: Occlusal view.
-Component parts: (proximal plate minor connector, rest with minor connector, and retentive arm) tripod the abutment to prevent its migration.
-B: The proximal plate minor connector extends just far enough lingually so that it combines with the mesial minor connector to prevent lingual migration of the abutment.
+Component parts :(proximal plate minor connector, rest with minor connector, and retentive arm) tripod the abutment to prevent its migration.
+B: The proximal plate minor connector extends just far enough lingually so that it combines with the mesial minor connector to prevent the lingual migration of the abutment.
 C: On narrow or tapered abutments (mandibular first premolars), the proximal plate should be designed to be as narrow as possible but still sufficiently wide to prevent lingual migration.
-D: I-bar retainer located at greatest prominence of tooth in the gingival third.
-E: Mesial view of I-bar illustrating the retentive tip relationship to the undercut and a region superior to the height of contour, which serves stabilization function in encirclement.
+D: I-bar retainer located at the greatest prominence of the tooth in the gingival third.
+E: Mesial view of I-bar illustrating the retentive tip relationship to the undercut and a region superior to the height of contour, which serves stabilization function in the encirclement.

 Occlusal view of RPI bar clasp assembly.
-Placement of l-bar which is depending on position of proximal plate in relation to guiding plan on proximal tooth surface: (A) On distobuccal surface.
+Placement of 1-bar which is depending on the position of proximal plate in relation to guiding plan on proximal tooth surface: (A) On the distobuccal surface.
 (B) At greatest mesiodistal prominence.
-(C) On mesiobuccal surface.
+(C) On the mesiobuccal surface.
+20 of 14Page

 The bar clasp arm arises from the denture framework or a metal base and approaches the retentive undercut from a gingival direction.

 The bar clasp arm has been classified by the shape of the retentive terminal.
-Thus it has been identified as T, Y, L, I, U and S. I shape bar is prefer than other shapes because this shape being biologically and mechanically sound.
+Thus it has been identified as T, Y, L, I, U and S. I shape bar is preferred than other shapes because this shape being biologically and mechanically sound.